konsumer/image/README.md

 ## Usage

-There are 2 exported functions:
+There are 3 exported functions:

+- `info(bytes)` - synchronous, use bytes to get as much info as possible
 - `infoFetch(url)` - asynchronous, calls fetch to download very little data, and gets info
-- `info(bytes)` - synchronous, use bytes to get as much info as possible
+- `infoFetchNoCors(url)` - asynchronous, Similar to `infoFetch`, but only for browser.
+It will get less info, and only supports images that your browser supports, but it can get height/width even when CORS would stop you.
+[Here]() is an example usage.

 ### current nodejs / bun